jlbrunet/Paris_Impro_Application/README.md

 - [x] Implement student interface
     - [x] Implement a dashboard for the student to see the informations of the class (level and teachers) and all the absences and catch-ups declared
-    - [x] Implement a flatpickr calendar that allows the student to declare an absence on the days he/she usually has class
+    - [x] Implement a flatpickr calendar that allows the student to declare an absence on the days they usually has class
-    - [x] Implement a flatpickr calendar that allows the student to declare catch-ups for all the absences he/she declared, on the slots available
+    - [x] Implement a flatpickr calendar that allows the student to declare catch-ups for all the absences they declared, on the slots available
 - [x] Impletement administrator interface
     - [x] Implement a dashboard to see all the classes by day and level
     - [x] Implement a page with all the absences and catch-ups for each class with the possibility to delete one and to add more available slots to catch-up a class
-    - [x] Implement a page with all the students for each class with the possibility to delete a student or change his/her class
+    - [x] Implement a page with all the students for each class with the possibility to delete a student or change their class
 <br />

 ## Contact